A massive list of the top tourist attraction and things to do in Cairo. What to see, where to stay and when to visit.

 The perfectly preserved fossils, as well as the general arid landscape, make it a lovely day trip from Cairo, even though it will be quite a strenuous day.
 But worth it!

 19. Khan el-Khalili (shopping quarter)

 Visiting Cairo without visiting at least one souk (Arabian market) would be a mortal sin.
 And there is no finer place to go shopping than the Khan el-Kahlili district in the historic center of Islamic Cairo.
-It is not only incredibly pretty with all its mosques and ancient arches, it’s also a buzzing area with souvenir shops, restaurants, street cafes and quite a history.
+It is not only incredibly pretty with all its mosques and ancient arches, but it’s also a buzzing area with souvenir shops, restaurants, street cafes, and quite a history.
 For me, it’s one of the most fun things to do in Cairo at night.